 - 1. Assignment, quiz, test, and participation grades must be posted in Canvas.
 Grades have to be available to students through the Gradebook in Canvas. - 2.
-Include a grading rubric in your syllabus for every assignment, so students have a clearer understanding of how to structure their work and how their work will be assessed.
+Include a grading rubric for every Canvas assignment, so students have a clearer understanding of how to structure their work and how their work will be assessed.